agohorel/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+We learned about Express' routing and middleware capabilities, and how these are used to extend the base functionality of Express, which at it's core exists as a lightweight library to provide a simpler api for using Node's built-in HTTP server functionality.

 - [ ] Describe Middleware?

+Middleware can be thought of as a "bridge" of sorts between two applications or two parts of an application.
+In the context of Express, we use middleware to extend the base capabilities of Express (which are spartan by design - "unopinionated") to do things like validation, authentication, etc. The middleware runs between the initial request and the response, optionally modifiying either the request or the response objects provided by Express.

 - [ ] Describe a Resource?

+A resource in the context of RESTful APIs refers to a single type of item, typically expressed as a noun, like 'users', 'posts', or 'comments'.
+RESTful APIs are typically designed in a such a way that a single endpoint corresponds to a single resource.

 - [ ] What can the API return to help clients know if a request was successful?

+APIs can return HTTP response headers in the 200 range to indicate that an operation succeeded.

 - [ ] How can we partition our application into sub-applications?

+We can split Express applications into parts by grouping up routes related to a given resource using Express' router() method.
+We can even go further by creating sub-routes within routes!
+Another way of breaking apart our APIs is to abstract our middleware into separate files to keep our router files clean.

 ## Minimum Viable Product